Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 I’ll also look at other methods of reaching Europa’s ocean as well.
-The more options the better.

-It’s believed that Europa has twice the amount of water of all Earth’s oceans combined.
+It’s believed Europa has twice the amount of water of all Earth’s oceans combined.
 Unfortunately, but not to anyone’s surprise, a thick sheet of ice covers the ocean.

 Why look for life on Jupiter’s moon Europa?

-Humans love challenges.
+Plus, humans love challenges.
 I think after we set foot on Mars, we’ll focus on Europa.

-Our mission to Europa will be much more difficult than landing humans on Mars.
+But, our mission to Europa will be much more difficult than landing humans on Mars.
 To illustrate, here’s a comparison between Earth and Europa:

 |Average ocean depth||2.3 miles||62.1 miles|